O. J. Simpson: Career summary

 Simpson gained 11,236 rushing yards, placing him 2nd on the NFL's all-time rushing list when he retired; he now stands at 22nd.
 He was named NFL Player of the Year in 1973, and played in six Pro Bowls.
 He was the only player in NFL history to rush for over 2,000 yards in a 14-game season, and the only player to rush for over 200 yards in six different games in his career.
-From 1972 to 1976, Simpson averaged 1,540 rushing yards per (14 game) season, 5.1 yards per carry, and he won the NFL rushing title four times.
+From 1972 to 1976, Simpson averaged 1,540 rushing yards per 14-game season, 5.1 yards per carry, and he won the NFL rushing title four times.
 Simpson was inducted into the Pro Football Hall of Fame in 1985, his first year of eligibility.
 In 2019, he was named to the National Football League 100th Anniversary All-Time Team.
 Simpson also occasionally returned kickoffs during his early career, finishing with 33 returns for 990 yards and a touchdown, an average of 30 yards per return.

 Simpson acquired the nickname "Juice" as a play on "O.J.", a common abbreviation for orange juice.
 "Juice" is also a colloquial synonym for electricity or electrical power, and hence a metaphor for any powerful entity; the Bills' offensive line at Simpson's peak was nicknamed "The Electric Company".

-Post season achievements
+Postseason achievements

 Simpson played in only one playoff game during his 11-season Hall of Fame career: a 1974 Divisional Round game between the Buffalo Bills and the Pittsburgh Steelers.
 Simpson was held to 49 rushing yards on fifteen carries to go with three receptions for 37 yards and a touchdown as the Bills lost 32–14.
 Indeed, 1974 would be one of only three winning seasons the Bills would tally in Simpson's nine years with the team.